Bowen Island

-Bowen Island (Nex̱wlélex̱wm; /squ/), British Columbia, is an island municipality that is part of Metro Vancouver, and within the jurisdiction of the Islands Trust.
+Bowen Island (Nex̱wlélex̱wm; /squ/, c̓əw̓c̓əw̓ʔiqən̓), British Columbia, is an island municipality that is part of Metro Vancouver, and within the jurisdiction of the Islands Trust.
 Located in Howe Sound, it is approximately 6 km wide by 12 km long, and at its closest point is about 3 km west of the mainland.
 There is regular ferry service from Horseshoe Bay provided by BC Ferries, and semi-regular water taxi services.
 The population of 4,256 is supplemented in the summer by about 1,500 visitors.
 It has a land area of 50.12 km2.

 History

 Indigenous peoples

 The name for Bowen Island is Nex̱wlélex̱wm in the Squamish language of the Squamish people.
 The Squamish peoples used and occupied the area around Howe Sound including Bowen Island.
 Areas such as Snug Cove and a few other parts of the island were used as campsites for hunting and gathering trips.

 Historically they would use the warmer spring and summer months to travel to resource gathering sites and move from their permanent winter villages.
 Bowen Island has a traditional name in the Squamish language, Xwlíl’xhwm, translating to "Fast Drumming Ground", although some authors attribute the name to the sound made by the ocean as it passes through the tiny pass between the island's northern point and Finisterre Island.
 The tide rushing in and out is reminiscent of the sound of drums beating quickly.
 The name "Kwém̓shem" is used for Hood Point.
 Bowen is still used by people from Squamish and Musqueam for deer hunting.

 Into the 20th century Bowen Island was actively used by Squamish people for deer and duck hunting, fishing and, later, wage jobs.
 In conversations with Vancouver archivist Major Matthews in the 1950s, August Jack Khatsahlano recalled knowing several Squamish who worked for whalers on the island at the turn of the 20th century.
-In a conversation with City of Vancouver archivist JA Matthews, Khatsahlano recalled deer hunting on Bowen, saying that at one time he took the biggest deer in British Columbia from the island, weighing in at 195 lbs.
+He also recalled deer hunting on Bowen, saying that at one time he took the biggest deer in British Columbia from the island, weighing in at 195 lbs.

 Post-colonization

 When Spanish explorers arrived on the west coast of Canada, they named many of the features of what is now the Strait of Georgia.
-Bowen Island was called Isla de Apodaca (after the Mexican town of Apodaca, in northeast Nuevo León state, which was itself named after a benevolent bishop, Salvador de Apodaca y Loreto) by the Spanish Captain José María Narváez in July, 1791.
+Bowen Island was called Isla de Apodaca (after the Mexican town of Apodaca, in northeast Nuevo León state, which was itself named after a benevolent bishop, Salvador de Apodaca y Loreto) by the Spanish Captain José María Narváez in July 1791.
 In 1860 Cpt.
 George Henry Richards renamed the island after Rear Admiral James Bowen, master of HMS Queen Charlotte.
 In 1871, homesteaders began to build houses and started a brickworks, which supplied bricks to the expanding city of Vancouver.
 Over the years, local industry has included an explosives factory, logging, mining, and milling, but there is no heavy industry on the island at present.